Umuzi-org/ACN-syllabus/content/projects/github-api-consume/_index.md

 The function should output a list or array of pull requests on the repo such that the PRs were created, updated, merged or closed between the given two dates.
 For each PR include the `id`, `user` (who opened the PR), `title`, `state`, and when it was created.
 While for private repos a token will be required, the function should be able to work on public repos (eg. [ACN-syllabus](https://github.com/Umuzi-org/ACN-syllabus)) without needing a token.

+For those using javascript, please use [the axios library](https://axios-http.com/) for making the API calls.

 Please be sure to follow the standard naming conventions for your language.